Compare payment processors and secure the lowest credit card processing fees for your business

 In most cases, their customers are small retailers or in the hospitality business: pubs, cafes, B&Bs, etc. However, the mobile card reader makes this an ideal choice for businesses or professionals that need to visit customers on-site or in their homes – for example, plumbers, gardeners and interior designers.

-Something else that’s worth bearing in mind is that with companies like Zettle, Square and SumUp you don’t need a merchant account to accept card payments.
-Aside from making this cheaper for small businesses, this also makes it significantly easier to get an account than it is with traditional merchant account providers.
+Something else that’s worth bearing in mind is that with payment facilitators like Zettle, Square and SumUp you don’t need a merchant account to accept card payments.
+This makes it significantly easier and quicker to get set up and start transacting than using traditional merchant account providers.

 While this mobile card reader allows you to accept payments pretty much anywhere, there are a lot of other payment and business management features built into the Zettle POS.